 After retiring in 1995, he slowly returned to landscape painting.
 Once the Highwaymen had been named and their landscapes became popular again, he exhibited his work—about ten paintings—and sold all but one in two hours.
 It was then he thought, “It’s time to seriously get back to painting.”
 But he still took his time doing so.

 Willie and Don have lived in the same house in Vero Beach for over forty years.
 It is a large house with a good-size studio space that has also served as a rental property.
 Willie did all the carpentry work in the house except for the kitchen cabinets.
 Being good with building things, Willie explains, is a “major gift.”
 He has a number of rental properties, which he fixes up for additional income.

-His studio is filled with his paintings and those of other Highwaymen.
-Some of his most prized works are an early painting by Harold Newton, one by Alfonso Moran, and one by his old friend George Buckner.
+Willie’s studio is filled with his paintings and those of other Highwaymen.
+Some of his most prized works are early paintings by Harold Newton, Alfonso Moran and his old friend, George Buckner.
 He purchased all three from the same person, as he wanted to own some early Highwaymen work.

 These days Willie can often be found painting.
 He always has a good number of paintings ready for an exhibition and can pull a show together at a moment’s notice.